-1. Reduces risk of heart-attack
+1. Reduces risk of heart attack

-Those who consume wine moderately and suffer from high blood pressure are 30% less vulnerable to suffer from heart attack than those who don’t consume it at all.
+Those who consume wine moderately and suffer from high blood pressure are 30% less vulnerable to suffer from a heart attack than those who don’t consume it at all.
 Source: A 16-year study of the Harvard School of Public Health with 11,711 men, published in the Annals of Internal Medicine, 2007.
 Antioxidants found in a beaker can help your heart in many ways to prevent Heart disease.
 You can increase high-density lipid (“good” cholesterol) levels and reduce your “bad” cholesterol (low-density lipids).
-It can protect arteries from damage and prevent blood clots, because antioxidants allow blood to flow easily.
+It can protect arteries from damage and prevent blood clots because antioxidants allow blood to flow easily.
 Wine can also increase levels of omega-3 fatty acids, which are also known to have protective effects on the heart and blood circulation.

 2. Reduces Type 2 Diabetes Risk

-Evidence: Moderate drinkers have a 30% lower risk than men who don’t drink to be infected with the type 2 diabetes.
-Source: Survey of 369,862 people studied an average of 12 years each from the VU University Medical Center in Amsterdam, published in Diabetes Care , 2005.
+Evidence: Moderate drinkers have a 30% lower risk than men who don’t drink to be infected with type 2 diabetes.
+Source: Survey of 369,862 people studied an average of 12 years each from the VU University Medical Center in Amsterdam, published in Diabetes Care, 2005.
 The wine may improve your insulin sensitivity, which is important since insulin resistance is the most important factor contributing to the risk of type 2 diabetes to improve insulin sensitivity will ensure that your insulin Body insulin is proper.

 3. Reduces risk of stroke

-Evidence: The possibility of stroke associated with blood clot is reduced by approximately 50% in people who consume moderate amounts of alcohol.
+Evidence: The possibility of stroke associated with blood clots is reduced by approximately 50% in people who consume moderate amounts of alcohol.
 Source: Columbia University study with 3176 people in eight years, published in Stroke, 2006.

 While moderate to light consumption may be good for preventing stroke, large drinkers are more likely to have the opposite effect, resulting in an increased risk of heart attacks and not less risk.
 Like all good things in life, moderation is the key.